-SwAM is assisting the Swedish Government with supporting material for the UN’s upcoming Ocean Conference and SDG 14 of the 2030 Agenda.
-We have prepared information for the partnership dialogues and voluntary commitments tied to the conference, as well as synthesis reports on marine litter and eutrophication.
+SwAM is assisted the Swedish Government with supporting material for the UN’s Ocean Conference and SDG 14 of the 2030 Agenda 2017.
+We prepared information for the partnership dialogues and voluntary commitments tied to the conference, as well as synthesis reports on marine litter and eutrophication.

 In order to limit the workload in developing this material, we focused primarily on assessing the current situation as well as on national and regional efforts.